jasdips/rdap-geofeed/draft-ietf-regext-rdap-geofeed.md

 that server operators set a media type for the target URI in a Geofeed link object.
 See (#media_type_for_a_geofeed_link) for acceptable "type" values.

 There MAY be zero or more Geofeed link objects in the "links" array of an IP Network object.
-In other words, the Geofeed link objects are OPTIONAL.
+Zero connotes that including a Geofeed link object is OPTIONAL.
+Further, more than one Geofeed link object is allowed in case a geofeed file target needs to be represented in multiple formats and/or languages.

 ## Media Type for a Geofeed Link {#media_type_for_a_geofeed_link}